WilliamRADFunk/pirate-inc/README.md

 :black_square_button: Create an infamy system.
 The more death and destruction you create, the higher your infamy.
 Royal pardons can reduce a bounty, but not your infamy.
 Suffering defeats on the other hand lowers infamy as you appear less of a threat.

-:black_square_button: Create HUD with basic info for player.
+:white_check_mark: Create HUD with basic info for player.

 :black_square_button: Add stats selection screen after the intro but before starting.
 From here the player can distribute skill points as they see fit.
 Amount of points to distribute will be affected by difficulty chosen.
 (Iron, Cunning, Silver Tongue, People Person, Energetic).